WebexCC-SA/CLS-1402/docs/guides.md

 Its important to note that the Local Device Controls, also known as the device's Web Interface can only be accessed from the same network as the device.

-To access the local device controls first you have to navigate to the device page in Control Hub and find it on the devices tab.
-The devices name is on the top left corner of the Decides home screen.
+To access the local device controls first you have to navigate to the device's overview page in Control Hub and find your device on the devices tab.
+To find out the name of the device in front of you check the top left corner of the device home screen.
 Once you are in the devices page you can click on Launch on the Local Device Controls within the Support card as seen in the image below:

 ![Local Device Controls](./assets/SupportLocalDeviceControlsBlurred.png){ width="500" }

-Press connect with hostname and you will have access to the Local Device Controls of the device
+Press "Connect with Hostname" or "Proceed" and you will have access to the Local Device Controls hosted of the device.

 ![Cross Launch Device Controls](./assets/CrossLaunch.png){ width="500" }